Gimpo International Airport: Korean War

 Following the Inchon landings on 15 September 1950, the 2nd Battalion 5th Marines was ordered to seize Gimpo on 17 September.
 Gimpo was defended by a conglomeration of half-trained fighting men and service forces, and by the morning of 18 September, the Marines had secured the airfield.
 The airfield was in excellent shape as the North Koreans had not had time to do any major demolition.
 On 19 September, the U.S. Army Corps of Engineers repaired the local railroad up to 8 mi inland and 32 C-54 transport planes began flying in gasoline and ordnance.
 VMF-212 was one of the first units to operate from Gimpo before moving forward to Yonpo Airfield.
-On 25 September, the 811th Engineer Aviation Battalion began repairing bomb damage on the 6000 ft asphalt runway at Gimpo and covering it with Marston matting.
+On 25 September, the 811th Engineer Aviation Battalion began repairing bomb damage on the 6000 ft asphalt runway at Gimpo and covering it with Marston Matting.
 On 6 October, the USAF took control of Gimpo from the USMC.

-Following the Chinese Third Phase Campaign and the defeat of UN Forces at the 38th parallel, on 5 January 1951, General Ridgway ordered the evacuation of Seoul and the withdrawal of UN forces to a new defensive line along the 37th parallel.
-Units based at Gimpo were withdrawn to the south and facilities were destroyed to prevent their use by Chinese and North Korean forces.
+On 20 December 1950 Gimpo was the scene of the "Kiddy Car Airlift", the rescue of 964 orphans and 80 orphanage staff from Seoul in the face of the advancing Chinese People's Volunteer Army (PVA).

+On 31 December 1950 the PVA attacked the UN forces north of Seoul.
+On 2 January 1951 the 4th Fighter-Interceptor Wing withdrew from Gimpo to bases in Japan.
+On 3 January UN forces withdrew from Seoul and on 4 January USAF engineers destroyed stocks of fuel and munitions and some of the buildings at Gimpo, before abandoning the base.

 UN forces resumed the offensive again in late January 1951 and launched Operation Thunderbolt on 25 January, with the aim of pushing Chinese and North Korean forces back north of the Han River.
 By 10 February 1951, UN forces once again had control of Gimpo.

-USAF units based at Gimpo (Kimpo) included:
+USAF units based at Gimpo included: